GriseldaZBalmaceda/users-react/README.md

-In this section we went over three main things
+In this section we went over three main things <br />
-1.JSX limitiation
+1.JSX limitiation <br />
   a.
 JSX is not allowed to have adjacent jsx elements.
 You cant return more than one "root" jsx element.
 Workarounds include
     1. Wrap it in a div or element.
     2. Use a wrapper or React.Fragment